ArtZero-io/backend/docs/api_test_plan.md

 + Test case ID: API_Test_002
 + Test case Name:  New Minting Event
 + Test case Description: Test the New Minting Event to add new minting event
-+ Pre-requisites: The database should have minting events and project mint fees.
++ Pre-requisites: The database should have an existing Project.
+Use command in mongo get NFT collection in DB `db.projects.find({},{"nftContractAddress":1, _id:0})`.
+If result isn't found, pls create new Project from FE
 + Test Steps:
   1. Send a POST request to the API endpoint `/newMintingEvent` with data :
       ```json
           {
-            "project": "5FkVyhF4KVMwgVTbRwvDgnJ7oe8tfZ9A7v2sEiqQPccHkUNC",
+            "project": "<nftContractAddress>",
-            "minter": "5EWTsPpsQ35DnyovNSrgvsAEkSeVMyakg4cL27nw6Jikvjd9",
+            "minter": "<azero_any_address>",
             "phase_id": "1",
             "mint_amount": "1",
             "price": "1.5",